Entrepreneurship & Innovation

 If you are interested in the BEST Aspiring Entrepreneur Program, please email Travis J. Brown, Director of Strategic Initiatives & Entrepreneurship (email@example.com).

-Shoemaker Scholars Program
+Shoemaker Scholars Program for Undergraduate Students

 The Shoemaker Scholars are a prestigious group of students selected for their entrepreneurial ambition and drive.
 As a Shoemaker Scholar, students receive a scholarship of $2500 per academic year, $1250 per semester.
 Students interested in being seriously considered for this selective scholarship must be an undergraduate in good academic standing (cumulative and current grade point averages of 3.0 or better) at IU Bloomington and must be able to clearly articulate their passion for entrepreneurship, both through their future career aspirations and their current entrepreneurial endeavors, such as entrepreneurship group involvement, certificates and degrees being completed in entrepreneurship, and startup businesses developed or being developed.
 In addition to financial support, the Shoemaker Scholars will get experiences that enhance their knowledge of and experience with entrepreneurship.
 This includes an expectation that they contribute to entrepreneurial programs at IU Bloomington.